danial23/wiktionary-chrome-extension/README.md

 - Open the side panel by clicking the extension icon.

   **Note:** You need to enable the Side Panel feature in Chrome.
-- Once the side panel is open, search Wiktionary by highlighting a word.
+- Once the side panel is open, search Dictionary by highlighting a word.
 - To change the language of Wiktionary, right-click the extension icon and select _options_.
-- **Popup Mode:** Toggle popup mode by pressing Alt+P, then highlight a word (by double-clicking or dragging) to see its definition(s) in a popup.
-Popup Mode is only available in English.
+- **Pop-up Mode:** Highlight a word (by double-clicking or dragging) to see its definition(s) in a pop-up.
+Pop-up mode is only available in English.
+Alt + P toggles pop-up mode.
 You can change this shortcut in chrome://extensions/shortcuts

 **Note:** In PDF files, the methods above do not work.
-Instead, while the side panel is open, highlight a word, right-click it and select _Wiktionary search_.
+Instead, while the side panel is open, highlight a word, right-click it and select _Search on Wiktionary.org_.

 ## Developer notes